On the Goldberg-Ostrovskii Problem for Linear Differential Equations with Exponential Polynomial Coefficients: Basic concepts and lemmas

 as $z\rightarrow\infty$ in $\theta\leq\arg z\leq \theta+h,$ possibly outside an exceptional set consisting of \begin{enumerate} \item (countably many) disks $|z-z_\mu|<|z_\mu|^{1-\varepsilon},$ where $\varepsilon$ is positive and the counting function of the sequence \{$z_\mu$\} is $O(\log r)$; \item a logarithmic semi-strip $0\leq\arg z-\theta<\dfrac{\log^+|z|}{|z|^{\frac{1}{p}}}$. \end{enumerate} The latter occurs only for some finite numbers of rays. \end{lemma}

-This kind of exceptional rays are called \emph{Stokes rays} of $f(z).$ Concerning the definition of Stokes ray, one can refer to Steinmetz\cite{Stein}, and the general definition in Wasow\cite[Sec.~15]{Wasow}.
+This kind of exceptional rays are called \emph{Stokes rays} of $f(z).$ Concerning the definition of Stokes ray, one can refer to Steinmetz \cite{Stein}, and the general definition in Wasow \cite[Sec.~15]{Wasow}.
 In proving our results, our goal is not to assume anymore that the coefficients of the equation \eqref{lde.p} are rational functions, but to assume that the coefficients have an asymptotic expansion at $\infty$ in a sector $S$.
 From this point of view, it is necessary to define the asymptotic symbol $\sim$.

 We write

 when for every positive integer $m\geq0$, or using the symbol $O(\cdot)$ to denote,

 A linear system which has a pole at the origin written in the matrix expression is